Book your flight to Nuuk with Icelandair from USD 828*

 Nuuk in the summer

 During summer, temperatures rise and you can experience the wonder of the midnight sun.
-Wildlife sightings are more frequent in the summer and it’s a better time for activities such as exploring the fjords, kayaking, and fishing.
+Wildlife sightings are more frequent in the summer, and it's a better time for activities such as exploring the fjords, kayaking, and fishing.

-However, visiting Nuuk in the short, shoulder seasons of spring and fall is also a good option.
+However, visiting Nuuk in the short shoulder seasons of spring and fall is also a good option.
 These months offer plenty of activities while prices for flights and hotels tend to be lower due to being outside of the peak tourism period.

 Nuuk in the winter

 Due to the frequent sub-zero temperatures, it may surprise you to learn that Nuuk is just as popular in the winter months as it is in the summer.
+In the winter, the long polar nights and the northern lights are the main attraction, and they make regular appearances from September to April.

+Despite the weather, Nuuk rarely feels as cold as you’d expect due to the low humidity.
 With flights to Nuuk offered year-round, it’s easy for travelers to explore this natural wonderland in whichever season they choose.

 The snowy mountains near Nuuk, Greenland